cordis/pybeans/README.rst

 PyBeans
 =======

-This is yet another attempt to simplify encoding/decoding of dicts and simply python objects.
+This is yet another attempt to simplify encoding/decoding of dicts and pure python objects.
 The work is still in progress.
 Use at your own risk.

 Plain schema usage